ros-controls/control.ros.org/doc/governance/governance.rst

 * New deprecations can be run-time messages or compiler warnings expressing that the functionality is being deprecated.
 The functionality will be completely removed in any future release, or at latest in the next **released ros2_control version** (there may be details in the deprecation note).

 * New deprecations can also come in every release of **released ros2_control version** by performing backports of any changes to the rolling version.
-But the deprecated functionality will remain available.
+These are meant to help users migrate early, however the functionality will remain available in that ROS distribution.

 Example of function ``foo`` deprecated and replaced by function ``bar``: